hirsch-b/poetryproud/README.md

 ### Makefile

-The `Makefile` contains some examples of other usage
+The `Makefile` contains some examples of other usages.

 ## Sources